 It is not possible to be specific about the appropriateness of each physical contact, since an action that is appropriate with one child, in one set of circumstances, may be inappropriate in another, or with a different child.
 Any physical contact will be in response to the child's needs, of limited duration and appropriate to their age, stage of development, gender, background and any agreed support or care plan.

-The use of physical intervention including the use reasonable force will always be in line with the following policies - Special Needs Policy, Behaviour Policy
+The use of physical intervention including the use reasonable force will always be in line with the following policies - Special Educational Needs and Disabilities (SEND) Policy, Supporting Children with Medical Needs Policy, Behaviour Policy.